sarah1893/notes/docs/index.rst

 What's New In Python 3
 ----------------------

-The official document, `What's New In Python 3`_, displays all of the most important changes.
+The official document, `What's New In Python`_, displays all of the most important changes.
 However, if you're too busy to read the whole changes, this part provides a brief glance of new features in Python 3.

-.. _What's New In Python 3: https://docs.python.org/3/whatsnew/index.html
+.. _What's New In Python: https://docs.python.org/3/whatsnew/index.html

 .. toctree::
    :maxdepth: 1